Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Key Challenges in SPICE Netlist Extraction

-Once all components are detected, the next step is ensuring that the components are connected correctly so the resulting netlist accurately reflects the schematic.
+After detecting all circuit components, the next step is to ensure their correct connections, so the generated netlist accurately represents the schematic.
 While GPT-4o successfully maps 2-terminal devices, our study uncovered several critical failure modes that compromise the accuracy of netlist generation.
 These failure modes are illustrated in~\autoref{fig:kc2}.
 Firstly, GPT-4o incorrectly assumes that intersecting nets are connected, even when no connection exists.
-This error arises partly from inconsistencies in how different schematic notations define connectivity.
-Secondly, GPT-4o frequently mixes up MOSFET terminals (drain, gate, source).
-Despite the drain and source's electrical equivalence, this misidentification disrupts the final netlist's correctness.
+This error arises partly from inconsistencies in the definition of connectivity across different schematic notations.
+Secondly, GPT-4o often misidentifies MOSFET terminals, confusing the drain, gate, and source.
+Despite the drain and source's electrical equivalence, this misidentification affects the accuracy of the final netlist.
 Finally, differential input and output voltage pairs pose significant challenges for GPT-4o.
-For example, in the left schematic (\autoref{fig:kc2}), while components were correctly identified, the source connections for (M1 and M2) were incorrect, and the gate voltage for (M3 and M4) was wrongly assumed to be `Vb1'.
-Similar errors were observed in the right schematic, where differential output was mishandled, and the drain of M5 was incorrectly mapped.
+For example, in the left schematic of \autoref{fig:kc2}, while components were correctly identified, the source connections for (M1 and M2) were incorrect, and the gate voltage for (M3 and M4) was wrongly assumed to be `Vb1'.
+Similar errors appeared in the right schematic, where differential output was mishandled, and M5's drain was incorrectly mapped.

-\textbf{\textit{Solution 1:}} \textit{Prompt Tuning -} We enhanced the input prompts by explicitly specifying critical design features such as differential pairs and diode-connected topologies.
-This approach improved GPT-4o's ability to map terminals to their corresponding nets for simpler designs.
-However, the solution's scalability was limited, as it struggled with larger schematics containing more complex net connections.

-\textbf{\textit{Solution 2:}} \textit{Automatic Net Annotation -} Leveraging our knowledge of component locations, we developed a framework to annotate nets with unique identifiers.
-By incorporating these annotations into the prompt (see \autoref{sec:framework}), GPT-4o's performance in translating schematics to SPICE netlists improved significantly.
-This systematic annotation reduced ambiguities and enhanced the LLM's ability to correctly interpret and connect components, particularly in complex schematics.
+\textbf{\textit{Solution:}} \textit{Automatic Net Annotation using Deep Hough Transform -} Leveraging our knowledge of component locations, we developed a method to identify and annotating nets using a Deep Hough transform line priors.
+Incorporating these annotations into the prompt (see Section~\ref{sec:framework}), led to improvement in GPT-4o's performance in translating schematics to SPICE netlists.
+This systematic annotation reduced ambiguities and enhanced the LLM's ability to interpret and connect components, particularly in complex schematics correctly.